slaFFik/rutah/README.md

     }
 ```

 That's it!
-Now we have admin area, that is accessible via the link called `Milk Theme Options` under Design section in WordPress sidebar navigation menu.
+Now we have admin area, that is accessible via the link called `Milk Theme Options` under Appearance section in WordPress sidebar navigation menu.

 ### Create different pages